- Develop a foundational understanding of learning theories driving current technology development and adoption for K-12;

 - Develop a foundational understanding of prominent technology integration models;

-- Consider their own values guiding effective technology integration in the classroom.
+- Consider your own values guiding effective technology integration in the classroom.

-Technology integration in the realm of education refers to the meaningful implementation of technology in educational settings to achieve learning goals.
+in education refers to the meaningful use of technology to achieve learning goals.
 This chapter seeks to answer the question: what is effective technology integration?
-Though on the surface this may seem like a simple question, it is actually quite difficult to answer, because doing so is dependent upon our beliefs and values, how we view learning, and how we view technology's role in the learning process.
-To approach this question, we will proceed in this chapter by 1) revisiting some common learning theories and how they might influence our perspective of technology's role in learning, 2) exploring the beliefs and values that individuals and institutions might apply when evaluating technology use in the classroom, and 3) providing an overview of some common technology integration models that are used to help teachers better understand the process and goals of technology integration.
+Though on the surface this may seem like a simple question, it is actually quite difficult to answer, because any answer will be based upon our beliefs and values, how we view learning, and how we view technology's role in the learning process.
+To approach this question, we will proceed in this chapter by (1) revisiting some common learning theories and how they might influence our perspective of technology's role in learning, (2) exploring the beliefs and values that individuals and institutions might apply when evaluating technology use in the classroom, and (3) providing an overview of some common technology integration models that are used to help teachers better understand the process and goals of technology integration.

 a learning theory popularized in the mid-20th century, it treats learning as a response to stimulus and it conditions students to properly react to stimuli; the brain's processes are not considered and viewed as a "black box"